maria-ciovacco-juarez/chill-breeze/README.md

 -To run the project, click on this deployed link ->

 -Once the application is running, you can type in any city you want check the forecast of.
 You can either click the magnifying class to enter, or press the 'enter' key.
 The cards will immediately populate the forecast.

+-To view a demonstration, click the Google Drive link -> https://drive.google.com/file/d/103Qzb5pFYUyDlVpYKPYr7jZFj6ulQHBp/view

+# Credits

+-As stated before, the tutorial I watched was done by Jonah Lawrence https://www.youtube.com/watch?v=WZNG8UomjSI&ab_channel=JonahLawrence%E2%80%A2DevProTips and I had additional assistance with tutor Andres Jimenez.